isomerpages/moh-vaccinegov/pages/health-advisory.md

 **COVID-19 vaccine is currently not recommended for**

-- Individuals below 12 years of age for the Pfizer-BioNTech / Comirnaty vaccine, and individuals below 18 years of age for the Moderna vaccine.
+- Individuals below 12 years of age for the Pfizer-BioNTech / Comirnaty vaccine
+- Individuals below 18 years of age for the Moderna and Sinovac-CoronaVac vaccines
 <br/>

 **Important reminders**: